QUESTIONS ABOUT UNIVERSITY INTEGRATION

 Yes, your financial aid and scholarship commitments will carry over.
 As always, privately funded scholarships will be awarded disbursed based on the donor’s criteria.

 The integrated university is being designed to reduce the financial burden on students and their families while supporting the financial sustainability of our campuses.

 Yes, we expect to have a single application process for students across the integrated university as part of a seamless admissions process for students enrolling in Fall 2022.

 For now, you will enroll at the campus you choose – California, Clarion or Edinboro.
 Once the integrated university is formally approved, incoming students will enroll in the new integrated university, then choose the courses and campus location they prefer.

-Students enrolled at New U will have access to an even greater list of undergraduate and graduate programs and courses of study.
+Students enrolled at the new integrated university will have access to an even greater list of undergraduate and graduate programs and courses of study.
 Faculty and staff at Cal U and its partner campuses are reviewing all academic programs and consolidating them.
 The goal is to provide a single portfolio of excellent, career-relevant academic programs to meet your needs and the needs of your future employers.

 Current students who have declared a major will be able to complete a degree within that major.

 We are pursuing a path with the NCAA that allows us to continue our current complement of intercollegiate sports at Cal U and our partner campuses.
 For student-athletes currently being recruited, this path would provide the ability to retain our existing sports teams.

 Yes.
 The integration process is designed to include student input.
 Students have broad representation as part of the System-level advisory group, regional student advisory groups and through individual working group engagement.

 No. You still must earn a cumulative grade-point average of 2.0 or higher to be considered in Good Academic Standing.
 Some accredited programs may continue to require a higher cumulative and/or major GPA to be admitted or to continue in the major.